leafo/tableshape/README.md

 #### types.range(left, right)

-Creates a type checker that will check if a value is beween `left` and `right` conclusive.
+Creates a type checker that will check if a value is beween `left` and `right` inclusive.
 The type of the value is checked before doing the comparison: passing a string to a numeric type checker will fail up front.

 ```lua